fredhohman/a-viz-of-ice-and-fire/README.md

 *Summarizing Entertainment Video Using Color and Dialogue*

-An interactive visualization summarizing the visual and textual aspects of the hit HBO series Game of Thrones.

 ## Directory Structure
-`vis/`: The web visualization, including Javascript scripts and the raw data.
+`vis/`: The web visualization, including code and the raw data.

 `scripts/`: The Python scripts used to generate, process, and reorganize the color and text data into a usable format.